Raise is a charitable movement encouraging students to adopt a positive approach towards deliberate, effective giving.

 At Raise, we think very carefully about which charity to recommend.
 When students are making such significant donations, we want to make sure the money is doing as much good as it possibly can.
 To make our decision, we have taken the advice of independent charity evaluators GiveWell and Giving What We Can, which both rank AMF as one of the most effective charities in the world.

 Because AMF's intervention is so effective at preventing malaria, each donation can have a huge impact.
 For example, a donation of £100, doubled through matched funding, can help protect 230 people.
-In fact, the money we raised nationally in 2020 was enough to protect over 120,000 people!
+In fact, the money we raised nationally in 2023 was enough to protect almost 95,000 people!

 At Raise, our mission is to encourage students to adopt a positive, deliberate approach towards giving.
 As such, we focus on ensuring that each student who chooses to join can engage meaningfully with the impact of their donation.
 The primary role of the Summer Party is to facilitate this engagement, as an enjoyable opportunity to come together as a community and celebrate our collective impact.
 However, it is not the most important element of what we do, nor the purpose of donating.